WebAssembly/component-model/design/mvp/Explainer.md

 type-checking rules for instantiating type imports mirror the *elimination* rule of [universal types]  (∀T).

+TODO: if don't provide type, substitute incompatible type; prevent functions from being supplied...

+TODO: also, maybe have subtyping rule: if all fields of `instance` are `optional`, is a subtype of `optional` `instance` with non-optional fields

 Importantly, this type substitution performed by the parent is not visible to the child at validation- or run-time.
 In particular, there are no runtime casts that can "see through" to the original type parameter, avoiding